Avaiga/taipy-doc/docs/manuals/core/concepts/scope.md

 Each data node has a scope.
 It is an attribute provided by the `DataNodeConfig^` and represents the _visibility_ of the data node in the graph of entities.
-The entities can be described as a graph where each node belongs to one or several upper nodes.
-A data node 'belongs' to at least one scenario, which belongs to a single cycle.
+The entities can be described as a graph where each node belongs to one or several parent nodes.
+A data node 'belongs' to at least one scenario belonging to a single cycle.

 In other words :